-For the lighting that you need for your product photography, there are two main choices: natural light and artificial light.
+For the lighting, there are two main choices: natural light and artificial light.
 If you are taking photographs of people or your product is intended to be used outdoors, then natural light may be a more appropriate option.

 For artificial light, this works well for beginners because it allows you to have more control over it.
 You are able to easily adjust the lighting for your shoot especially if you are using high-quality lighting equipment and bounce boards.
 This artificial lighting setup helps you be consistent on all your shots and can adjust for shadows, shapes, and product details.